eduvpn/documentation/app/NO_BUTTONS.md

         ]
     }

-The `privateServerList` contains a list of VPN servers that are exclusivly available for this IdP.
+The `privateServerList` contains a list of VPN servers that are exclusively available for this IdP.
 The access tokens for servers mentioned here are tied to each individual VPN server in this list.